brentkirkland/wannabe-bitfinex/README.md

 ## Notes:
 Some room for improvement:
 * Handling various websocket response arrays.
 Don't understand what te, tu, hb, means.
-* Graph
+* Graph.
+Need more time to hack away at D3.
 * CSS is not perfectly matching Bitfinex.
 Function before beauty.
 * Hard coded to BTCUSD.
-Could easily be switched.
+Could easily be switched out for a select box.